cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/taxonomic-timelines-taxa-analysis-in-longitudinal-studies.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-08-05 at 14.41.20.png" alt=""><figcaption><p>Longitudinal Microbiome Composition Heatmap: This heatmap visualizes the longitudinal taxonomic composition at the family level.
 Generated via <code>generate_taxa_heatmap_long()</code>, color intensity represents abundance.
 It provides an intuitive overview of community dynamics over time, stratified by delivery mode and diet.
 Filtering focuses the analysis on relevant families.
 The plot enables visualization of temporal abundance patterns.</p></figcaption></figure>

-This heatmap provides an overview of microbiome composition over time, with abundance represented by color intensity.
-Filtering focuses the heatmap on meaningful families.

 To construct detailed individual boxplots, `generate_taxa_indiv_boxplot_long()` can be used:

 ```R